youknow0/freshrss-wallabag/README.md

 1. In Wallabag, visit *API clients management* and click *Create a new client*
 1. Choose a name for your application and click create.
 A client ID and a client secret is displayed.
-You will need this values later.
+You will need these values later.
 1. In FreshRSS, go to the settings page and click *Extensions*.
 1. A new extension named *WallabagAPI* should be displayed.
 Click *Manage*.